 Learn how to correctly use CV-600 Enzyme and CV-700 Enzyme + Phosphate Remover.
 Doses, how to add, and mistakes to avoid.

 CV-600 and CV-700 are our enzyme products.
 They are designed to break down and remove non-living organics and oils from water.
-When used as directed, Orenda enzymes effectively complement chlorine by removing non-living oxidants that chlorine would otherwise have to deal with on its own.
-This helps chlorine efficiency and usually results in stunning water clarity.
+When used as directed, Orenda enzymes effectively work with chlorine and remove the non-living oxidants that chlorine would otherwise have to deal with on its own.
+This helps maintaining the pool clean and it results in stunning water clarity.

 Related: How to Implement the Orenda Program

 - Other uses for CV-600 and CV-700 enzymes

 CV-600 and CV-700 dosing (per 10,000 gallons/38,000 Litres)

 First of all, both CV-600 and CV-700 are the same enzyme.
 The only difference between the two is that CV-700 has a phosphate remover blended into it.
 They use the exact same dosing.

 Enzymes work best when there is a residual level of them in the water.
 For this reason, simply using the weekly dosing may not yield desired results, though it depends on the non-living organics (bather load) in the water.
 We strongly recommend an annual purge dose of one quart (32 fl.oz. / 0.94 L) per 10,000 gallons (38,000 L) of water.
 One week after that initial purge dose, begin the weekly maintenance dosage.